September 26, 2023

 In many ways, this has led to one of the mostsignificant waves of asset appreciation in the world over the past 12 years, coinciding with a new era of quantitative easing and experiments in debt monetization.
 The balance sheets of the central banks of the US, China, Japan and the European Union reached more than $31 trillion earlier this year, nearly 10 times their 2003 levels.
 The upward trend has been in place for decades, but the fiscal and monetary policies of 2020 during the global crisis have driven balance sheets to record levels.

-Since the beginning of this year, we have seen a peak in assetscentral banks and global attempts to somehow reduce these balance sheets.
-The peak in the S&P500 index was reached just two months before all the “quantitative tightening” efforts that we are seeing today.
-While it is not the only factor that determines prices and valuations in the market, it has affected the price and market cycle of bitcoin in the same way.
-The year-on-year peak in the rate of change in the amount of assets of the leading central banks occurred just a few weeks before bitcoin’s first push to new all-time highs at $60K in March 2021.
-Whether it was the direct influence of central banks or the market’s perception of this impact, this was a clear driving force for everyone markets in the last 18 months.
+Since the beginning of this year we have seen a peak in assetscentral banks and global attempts to somehow reduce these balance sheets.
+The S&P500 peaked just two months before all the "quantitative tightening" efforts we see today.
+Although it is not the only factor that determines prices and valuations in the market, it has affected the price and market cycle of Bitcoin in the same way.
+The yearly peak in the rate of change in the holdings of leading central banks occurred just weeks before Bitcoin's first surge to new all-time highs at $60K in March 2021.
+Whether it was the direct impact of central banks or the market's perception of that impact, this was an obvious driving force for everyone markets in the last 18 months.

 One of the macroeconomic experts onglobal liquidity - CrossBorder Capital, founded by Michael Howell.
 They take the definition of liquidity far beyond central bank balance sheets, showing deep, complex data and flow relationships that show just how heavily market valuations depend on global liquidity.
 The vacuum sucking liquidity out of the system is devastating to global wealth across all financial assets and housing markets, not just bitcoin.
 And that is not all.